MLOps Maturity Model (M3) – What’s Your Maturity in MLOps?

 Stage 5: Mature

 At last, you’ve reached the final Stage.
 The consensus is that a “Build And Buy” approach is better than completely outsourcing or running every process in-house.
 The departments still have their own teams for development.
 The COE is responsible for AI governance and post-development issues.
 Due to the COE’s new role, some of the redundant resources employed by the various departments are transferred or down-leveled.
-The COE creates a unified model deployment platform that works irrespective of language, stack, or framework, allowing each team to use the best tools for each use case.
+The COE oversees a unified model deployment platform that works irrespective of language, stack, or framework, allowing each team to use the best tools for each use case.
 The platform also catalogs all versions of the models for AI governance and monitors for potential issues.
-Each department is now solely focused on development and can to increase the number of models per year by a significant margin.
+Each department is now solely focused on development and increases the number of models in production per year by a significant margin.
 This leads to a proportionate increase to the ROI.
-Reports come in daily regarding model performance.
+Reports come in daily regarding model performance, behavior, and equity.
 The previously unanswered questions about GRC now have satisfactory answers.
 Ethical AI has finally delivered and is solving the company’s problems.

 Having made it to the final stage, the path from here on is easy to tread and clearer to see.
 Having reached maturity, your AI/ML ecosystem is building models, training them, deploying them, profiting from them, governing them, and retiring them if necessary.
 Congratulations on making it this far.